 When did Joel prophesy?

 Joel is one of the prophets about whom opinions regarding the dating are widely different.
 Joel does not mention any name or other event that has taken place that could give an indication about the time in which he prophesies.

 Most likely, Joel prophesied in the days of Uzziah (792-740 BC).
 He then is a contemporary of Hosea and Amos, who both prophesied in the days of Uzziah (Hos 1:1; Amos 1:1).
 Joel would not have been given his place in the Old Testament canon between Hosea and Amos for nothing.

 If Amos refers to the same plague (Amos 4:9) as Joel does in his first chapter, that would be an extra indication that Joel and Amos were contemporaries.
 In the time of Uzziah, Israel and Judah experience a time of great prosperity.
 A plague of locusts results in the destruction of all that prosperity in a short period of time.

-Yet God has found it better not to know the time in which he prophesied.
+Yet God has found it better not to make known the time in which he prophesied.
 This puts even more emphasis on the timelessness of his message.
 We will see that his prophecy is also very important for the time in which we live.

 Purpose of the locust plague